 Students will be reminded and educated surrounding proper hand hygiene and respiratory etiquette as part of their back to school induction.
 Posters will remain in classrooms and bathrooms as additional reminders and encouragement to practice these techniques.
-Further, students will continue to sanitize their hands when entering and exiting classrooms and the school as well as during snack and break times.
-Enhanced cleaning protocols will also be maintained at the school by our caretaking team.
-These stringent practices that were established last year will remain without augmentation as we begin the year.
+Further, students will be encouraged to wash or sanitize their hands when entering the school as well as during snack and break times.